 4. Permitting the service animal would fundamentally alter the nature of the service, program, or activity.

-The employee or student will be responsible for any damage to technology center or personal property and any injuries to individuals caused by the service animal.
-The employee or student who uses a service animal on technology center property will hold the technology center harmless and indemnify the technology center from any such damages.
+An employee, student or visitor accompanied by a service animal will be responsible for any damage to technology center or personal property and any injuries to individuals caused by the service animal.
+Individuals who uses a service animal on technology center property will hold the technology center harmless and indemnify the technology center from any such damages.

 Appeals and Grievances